A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

-\item[$\qIntKeyGen( \svk, \msk )\ra \qsigk \mbox{ or } \bot$:] The interactive key generation algorithm is an interactive protocol with classical communication run between a classical PPT lessor who takes as input $\msk$ and QPT lessee on input $\svk$.
+\item[$\qIntKeyGen( \svk, \msk )\ra (\tau,\qsigk) \mbox{ or } (\tau,\bot)$:] The interactive key generation algorithm is an interactive protocol with classical communication run between a classical PPT lessor who takes as input $\msk$ and a QPT lessee on input $\svk$.
 This either outputs a secret key $\qsigk$ or $\bot$, which indicates that the protocol failed because the lessee cheats.
 After the protocol, the lessee obtains $\qsigk$.
+We write $\tau$ to denote the transcript of the execution of $\qIntKeyGen$.

 \item[$\Sign(\msk, m) \to \sigma$:] The (lessor's) signing algorithm is a PPT algorithm that takes a master secret key $\msk$ and a message $m \in \cM$, and outputs a signature $\sigma$.

 \item[$\qSign(\qsigk,m)\ra(\qsigk',\sigma)$:] The (lessee's) signing algorithm is a QPT algorithm that takes a signing key $\qsigk$ and a message $m \in \cM$, and outputs a subsequent signing key $\qsigk'$ and a signature $\sigma$.